qpakzk/os-playground/pintos-with-qemu.md

    echo $HOME
    ```

 3. We'll informally refer to this directory as `$PINTOS_ROOT` though we don't have to have such an environment variable.
 Paths in all the following instructions are relative to this directory.
 If you followed the installation instructions, this directory is the absolute path `/home/pintos/pintos`.
-Remember to expand it into the absolute path wherever it is referenced in a file.
+Remember to expand it into the absolute path wherever it is referenced in a file or path variable.

 #### Configure and build Pintos

 1. Set the **GDBMACROS** variable in the file `$PINTOS_ROOT/src/utils/pintos-gdb` to `$PINTOS_ROOT/src/misc/gdb-macros`.

     1. Open an editor

        ```
        vim src/utils/pintos-gdb
        ```

     2. Change Line 4 to `GDBMACROS=$PINTOS_ROOT/src/misc/gdb-macros`.
 Expand into absolute path.

     3. Save the file.

 2. Edit the file `$PINTOS_ROOT/src/utils/Makefile`.

     1. Open an editor

        ```
        vim src/utils/Makefile
        ```

     2. Change Line 5 to `LDLIBS = -lm`.

     3. Save the file.

 3. Compile the utilities.
 You might get warnings.
 If only warnings, the build was successful.